Why you should have a Michigan State ID for Children

 - Pay the enhanced Michigan state ID card fee

 Enhanced Michigan state ID cards issued to applicants under age 21 will have “Under 21”, below their photo.
-For enhanced Michigan State ID all documentation is subject to Department of State approval.
+For enhanced State ID all documentation is subject to Department of State approval.
 A second visit may be necessary if you don’t get same day document approval.
 Your child’s enhanced Michigan state ID card will be valid for up to four years.

 Finally, click the link to view our article on other services that Michigan Secretary of State Express Services provides online services.